duburcqa/jiminy/README.md

  - Support contact and collision, using either a fixed set of contact points, or a collision mesh, and a spring-damper reaction force.

- - Able to simulate multiple articulated systems simulatneously, interacting with each other.
+ - Able to simulate multiple articulated systems simulatneously, interacting with each other, to support use cases such as multi-agent reinforcement learning or swarm robotics.

- - Support of compliant joints with spring-damper dynamics.
+ - Support of compliant joints with spring-damper dynamics, to model joint elasticiy, a common phenomenon particularly in legged robotics.

- - Support of simple geometrical constraints on the system.

  - Simulate both continuous or discrete-time controller, with possibly different controller and sensor update frequencies.